-Melissa Riso Goes Nude & Cradles A Rose Between Her Thighs In Stunning Valentine’s Day Snap
+Melissa Riso Goes Nude & Cradles A Rose Between Her Thighs In Stunning Valentine's Day Snap

-Melissa Riso left very little to the imagination when she spoiled her 1.2 million fans with a nude photo she uploaded on her social media page.
-The Instagram model decided to bare it all for Valentine’s Day, setting her feed alight with a racy photo.
+Melissa Riso left very little to the imagination when she spoiled her 1.2 million fans with a nude photo she uploaded to her social media page.
+The Instagram model decided to bare it all for Valentine's Day, setting her feed alight with a racy photo.
 She put her decadent curves on display, wearing nothing but a pair of peep-toe stilettos.

 The 34-year-old showed off her bikini body by lying on a cream furry rug.
 The luxurious waffle weave blanket was tossed over a black surface.
 Rose petals were scattered over the fabric, creating a romantic setting.
 Melissa then presented herself on the throw, lying with her naked body across its width.